NeerajSarwan/NeerajSarwan.github.io/_posts/2018-09-02-first-step-towards-ai-hard-coding-p.md

 - Lastly, what should I name it? -

 ### Know-it-all Shower
-Fitted with ultrasound sensors to detect human presence, dc motors were clamped onto the shower knobs using metal contraptions, to operate when triggered.
-The water temperature control is implemented by "hard coding" the logic - for mildly cold weather turn left knob(cold water) by x degrees and right knob(hot water) by x + Δx and vice versa for hot weather.
+Fitted with ultrasound sensors to detect human presence, dc motors were clamped onto the shower knobs using metal contraptions - to operate when triggered.
+The water temperature control is implemented by "hard coding" the logic - for cold weather turn left knob(cold water) by x degrees and right knob(hot water) by x + Δx and vice versa for hot weather.

 Simple, right?